will-afs/PYTDelivery/README.md

 * https://code.visualstudio.com/docs/python/environments
 * https://stackoverflow.com/questions/54106071/how-can-i-set-up-a-virtual-environment-for-python-in-visual-studio-code

+If you want to use venv, run this command to create a new hidden .venv virtual environment :

+    python3 -m venv .venv

 Then, make sure to install the necessary Python dependencies in it by running :

     pip install -r requirements.txt